Delta confirms $14 billion order for 50 widebody Airbus jets

-Delta Air Lines Inc (DAL.N) confirmed on Thursday a $14 billion order for 50 widebody jets from Airbus Group NV (AIR.PA), a victory for the European planemaker that replaces older generation aircraft from Boeing Co (BA.N) in Delta's fleet.
+Delta Air Lines Inc confirmed on Thursday a $14 billion (8.9 billion pounds) order for 50 widebody jets from Airbus Group NV, a victory for the European planemaker that replaces older generation aircraft from Boeing Co in Delta's fleet.

 The order, which was first reported on Wednesday, includes 25 Airbus A350-900 aircraft and 25 advanced Airbus A330-900neo aircraft, Delta said.
 It follows a closely fought competition with Boeing, which had offered its 787 Dreamliner.